-I was fortunate enough to attend a conference a few weeks ago entitled, Opening the Pathway to Technician Careers: A Conference for Biology Teachers of Deaf Students.
+I was fortunate enough to attend a conference in October 2019 entitled, Opening the Pathway to Technician Careers: A Conference for Biology Teachers of Deaf Students.
 The conference, held at the Rochester Institute of Technology in New York state, was offered by the National Technical Institute for the Deaf in association with DeafTEC and Bio-Quest.
 Participants included instructors both from schools for the deaf and from institutions of higher education, many of whom were individuals with deafness.
 Also attending were interpreters from other institutions who were there to learn, and interpreters circulating to facilitate communication among the conference attendees.

 The conference was an invaluable experience.
 I met wonderful colleagues, learned how to modify my curriculum for students with deafness, returned with a list of dos and don’ts, and learned how to applaud for someone who cannot hear.
 We explored teaching methods, and the interpreters shared challenges they face and what teachers can do to assist them in helping students.

 Here’s a summary of what I learned.
 Feel free to email with any questions.

 - Instructors should slow down if there is an interpreter.
 The lag time can be up to 10 seconds.

 - Give interpreters access to the textbook and other resources ahead of time.
 The more familiar they are with the content, the better.

 - More visual representations of material and activities are helpful for students with deafness.